gecio/gecio.github.io/docs/_optimist/guided_tour/step09/index.en.md

 +-----------------+-----------------------------------------------------------------------------------------------------------------------------------------------------+
 ```

-Now that you have created an empty security group, we will add some
+Now that you have created an empty security group, you will add some
 rules.

 Some commonly used options are: